ceph/ceph/doc/rados/configuration/osd-config-ref.rst

 =========

-In addition to making multiple copies of objects, Ceph ensures data integrity by scrubbing placement groups.
-Ceph scrubbing is analogous to ``fsck`` on the object storage layer.
-For each placement group, Ceph generates a catalog of all objects and compares each primary object and its replicas to ensure that no objects are missing or mismatched.
-Light scrubbing (daily) checks the object size and attributes.
-Deep scrubbing (weekly) reads the data and uses checksums to ensure data integrity.
+In addition to making multiple copies of objects, Ceph ensures data integrity by _scrubbing_ placement groups (PGs).
+Ceph scrubbing is analogous to ``fsck`` on a traditional filesystem.
+For each PG, Ceph generates a catalog of all RADOS objects and compares each primary to its replicas to ensure that none are missing or mismatched.
+Light scrubbing (daily) checks object size and attributes (metadata).
+Deep scrubbing (weekly by default) reads the actual user data and uses checksums to ensure data integrity.

 Scrubbing is important for maintaining data integrity, but it can reduce